bramborman/NotifyPropertyChangedBase/README.md

 [MyGet]: https://www.myget.org/feed/bramborman/package/nuget/NotifyPropertyChangedBase

 ## How to use it?
 NotifyPropertyChangedBase library helps you use `INotifyPropertyChanged` interface without needing to write your own logic.
-The one and only thing you need to use is an abstract class `NotifyPropertyChanged`.
-So instead of worrying about backing stores - variables that hold data of properties - about compairing each property you will register your property and our class will do the rest.
+The one and only thing you need to do is to make your models inherit from the abstract class `NotifyPropertyChanged`.
+So instead of worrying about backing stores - variables that hold data of properties - about compairing data or calling the `PropertyChanged` event you will register your property and this class will do the rest.

-It's usage is similar to usage of `DependencyObject`, that you may be familiar with from UWP or WPF, however it does **not** inherit from it nor it can be used only on UI thread - **you can access it from any thread you want**.
+It's usage is very similar to the usage of `DependencyObject`, that you may be familiar with from UWP or WPF, however it does **not** inherit from it nor it can be used only on UI thread - **you can access it from any thread you want**.

-As I said before, to be able to use any property (and benefit from the advantages of NotifyPropertyChangedBase), you have to register it using the `RegisterProperty` method.
+As said before, to be able to benefit from the advantages of NotifyPropertyChangedBase, you have to register your property using the `RegisterProperty` method.
 It has three required parameters and one overload accepting fourth parameter:
    - name of the property (using it you'll be accessing its value and doing all the work with the property)
    - type of the property
    - default value of the property